siemiatj/airport-internetz/README.md

             "active_date": "Last date when you were able to connect to this network in the following format : ''yyyy, mm, dd'"
           }
         ]
-        "paid": If there are no networks of paid/free type set the corresponding key to false }
+        "paid": "If there are no networks of paid/free type set the corresponding key to false" }
     ]
   },